 Step-by-Step Guide

-QualityLink is a European project that is developing standards and practical tools for publishing and aggregating course data from multiple institutions into unified, searchable catalogues.
+QualityLink is a publicly-funded European project that is developing open standards and non-commercial tools for publishing and aggregating course data from multiple institutions into a unified, searchable catalogue.

 What is QualityLink developing?